 Tokenize Data at Rest.

 Tokenization divides data into tokens such as words, keywords, symbols, phrases, and components.
-WORDS, PHRASES, AND ENTIRE SENTENCES It prevents hackers from utilizing data by replacing it with useless characters.
+WORDS, PHRASES, AND ENTIRE SENTENCES It mitigates hackers from utilizing data by replacing it with useless characters.
 In the case of re-billing, tokenization is helpful.
 It’s also a cost-effective solution for businesses to safeguard their consumers’ card data.

 Combining encryption and tokenization is one of the greatest strategies to guard against data breaches.